 My advice to buyers: cash is king, and in lieu of that an ironclad loan pre-approval paired with a good strong offer.
 But don’t you go out now and insult sellers, you hear?

-In the words of George Morrow: “Good Night and Good Luck”.
+In the words of Edward Murrow: “Good Night, and Good Luck.”

 Any questions?
-I’m always available and happy to hear from you. – I’ll update data and charts in about a month, so please keep tuned to this channel.
+I’m always available and happy to hear from you. – I’ll update data and charts in about a month, so please keep tuned.